 There are some characteristics that you have to take into consideration while choosing:

-A mount that adjusts in width in order to securely hold your smartphone in a horizontal position.
+The amount that adjusts in width in order to securely hold your smartphone in a horizontal position.

 Folded length and total reach